cortex-js/compute-engine/src/docs/guide-expressions.md

 ## Unboxing

 **To access the MathJSON expression of a boxed expression**, use the `expr.json` property.
-Use this property to "look inside the box".
+Use this property to "unbox" the expression.

 ```js
 const expr = ce.box(['Add', 3, 'x']);